 PTS is pleased to make Wellness Life Coaching available and affordable on campus for students and spouses again this year as an alternative or a complement to traditional counseling and/or spiritual direction.
 Wellness coaching provides guidance and support for individuals who want to make lifestyle changes important to their well-being such as eating in a healthier way, sticking to an exercise schedule, managing time effectively, or dealing with chronic health challenges.
 Referrals are through the Office of Student Counseling.
-Student accounts will be charged $10 for 10 session and $15 thereafter.
+The first session is free.
+Then student accounts will be charged $10 for the next 9 sessions and $15 thereafter.
 Wellness coaching typically caps at 12 sessions.

 Self-Care and Wellness Assessment